fortrow/php-xql/README.md

 Attached models are embedded by default.
 Embedded models do not create their own object-storage files; their XML is stored inside the parent XML document.

-Use embedded models for parent-owned data that is only fetched with the parent:

-- race result entries;
-- lap-by-lap scoring history;
-- competitor summaries inside a published result;
-- payout rows inside a result payout file;
-- calculated snapshots that do not need independent lookup.

 Embedded data keeps object storage from being overcrowded with files that are never fetched independently.

 ### Static models

 Call `static()` when a model should persist as its own XML file and be referenced by other XML files.

-Use static models for independently addressable or shared data:

-- events;
-- sessions;
-- racers;
-- hosts;
-- reusable lineup templates;
-- points systems;
-- any XML instance that multiple documents may reference.

 When a static model is attached to another model, the parent should store a reference to the static instance rather than embedding the entire static document.